Oregon Civil Defense Force: ORSDF Pipe Band

 The Oregon State Defense Force maintained a military band, which was composed of bagpipe and drum players.
 The unit was invited to play in Ronald Reagan's inauguration in 1981, and continued to play in military ceremonies and parades in Oregon.
+The ORSDF Pipeband became disassociated from the Oregon Military Department with the standing down of the ORSDF in 2015.

 Legal protection

 Protection against dissolution

 Oregon law requires the state to maintain the ORSDF at a cadre level during peacetime.

 Employment protection

 Employers within the state of Oregon are required under Oregon law to grant a leave of absence to any of their employees who are members of the Oregon State Defense Force, and who are activated to take part in training or to respond to an emergency situation.
 Employers must then reinstate these employees to their previous position, without loss of seniority, accrued vacation time, personal time, sick leave, or other benefits when their deployment ends.